emissary-ingress/emissary/reference/edge-control.md

         app: hello
     spec:
       containers:
-        - name: hello               # Application container
+        - name: hello               # Application container (note 2)
           image: datawire/hello-world:latest
           ports:
             - containerPort: 8000   # Application port
-        - name: agent               # Traffic Agent container
+        - name: traffic-agent       # Traffic Agent container (note 3)
-          image: __TRAFFIC_AGENT_IMAGE__   # Replace this
+          image: __AES_IMAGE__      # Replace this (note 4)
           ports:
-            - containerPort: 9900   # Traffic Agent port
+            - containerPort: 8080   # Traffic Agent port
           env:
-            - name: APPNAME
+          - name: AGENT_SERVICE     # Name to use for intercepting (note 5)
             value: hello
-            - name: APPPORT
+          - name: AGENT_PORT        # Port on which to talk to the microservice (note 6)
-              value: "8000"         # Application port
+            value: "8000"
-            - name: AMBASSADOR_LICENSE_KEY
-              value: __LICENSE_KEY__         # Replace this
+          - name: AGENT_MANAGER_NAMESPACE # Namespace for contacting the Traffic Manager (note 7)
+            value: ambassador
+          - name: AMBASSADOR_NAMESPACE # Namespace in which this microservice is running (note 8)
+            valueFrom:
+              fieldRef:
+                fieldPath: metadata.namespace
+      serviceAccountName: traffic-agent
 ```

-Key differences include:
+Key points include:

-* The Service points to the traffic agent’s port (9900) instead of the application’s port (8000)
+- **Note 1**: The `Service` now points to the Traffic Agent’s port (8080) instead of the application’s port (8000).
-* The traffic agent’s container is added
+- **Note 2**: The microservice's application container is actually unchanged.
-* The traffic agent is passed the application name and port number via environment variables
+- **Note 3**: The Traffic Agent's container has been added.
+- **Note 4**: The Traffic Agent is included in the AES image.
+You'll need to edit this to have the actual image name.
+- **Note 5**: The `AGENT_SERVICE` environment variable is mandatory.
+It sets the name that the Traffic Agent will report to the Traffic Manager for this microservice: you will have to provide this name to intercept this microservice.
+- **Note 6**: The `AGENT_PORT` environment variable is mandatory.
+It tells the Traffic Agent the local port on which the microservice is listening.
+- **Note 7**: The `AGENT_MANAGER_NAMESPACE` environment variable tells the Traffic Agent the namespace in which it will be able to find the Traffic Manager.
+If not present, it defaults to the `ambassador` namespace.
+- **Note 8**: The `AMBASSADOR_NAMESPACE` environment variable is mandatory.
+It lets the Traffic Agent tell the Traffic Manager the namespace in which the microservice is running.

-* In the future we will offer a tool to automate injecting the traffic agent into an existing microservice.
+In the future we will offer a tool to automate injecting the traffic agent into an existing microservice.

 ## Usage: Outbound Services